 Wood ducks are native to North America.
 They can be found as far north as Canada and as far south as central Mexico and Cuba.

 Year-round, regardless of the season, this species of duck will occupy the area on or near some type of water source.
 They prefer water sources with dense coverage, as this allows them to perch and forage as needed.
 Some of their most common habitats include bottomland forests, swamps, marshes, and beaver ponds.
 Unlike some other species, which can thrive in freshwater or brackish water, wood ducks prefer freshwater marshes.
 However, they are still found in coastal regions and islands.

 Wood Duck Nests

 In nature, wood ducks will build their nests in the cavities of trees.
-They are unable to make their own cavities and woodpecker cavities are often unused.
+They cannot make their own cavities, and woodpecker cavities are often unused.
 Instead, the breeding pair will typically occupy the cavity left behind by a branch falling and the heartwood rotting away as a result.

 These cavities are often up to around 60 feet from the ground, and they can nest as far as 1.2 miles away from water.
 However, they do prefer locations over or near water.
 Smaller entries are preferred to help guard away predators, although they can span several feet across.

 The breeding pair will both set out in the early morning to find the right nesting location.
 Once the right cavity or nesting box has been found, the female will line the inside with down feathers plucked from her chest.